hensm/fx_cast/IMPLEMENTATION.md

     - If **content/extension page**: The `contentBridge.ts` script is imported as a module, with the usual side-effects of creating a messaging connection to the Cast Manager and hooking up page messaging (as described for page script instances).
 3. Listeners are added for the `cast:instanceCreated` message, so that the `ensureInit` function can resolve its promise and provide a Cast Manager port after initialization.

+Extension sender apps are considered to be trusted by the cast manager and are granted additional privileges.
+They can bypass the receiver selection step when requesting a session by providing a receiver device when initialising the SDK via `ensureInit`.

 #### All contexts

 The process now continues identically for all contexts: